Do NOT use a real estate agent in Pattaya!

 As for buyers and tenants: More or less the same thing!

-Who even tells you where the nicest restaurants are nearby and what their house specialty is.
+They’d tell you where the nicest restaurants are and what their house specialty is.

-It would be silly to assume that realtors (that are dealing with properties every day) are able to construct better deals than you are by yourself…
+It’s silly to assume realtors — dealing with Thailand property every day — could construct better deals than you can yourself.

-No. Let’s be realistic.
-Those dream agencies with track records and many years of reputable experience are still to be born.
+Dream agencies with track records and years of reputable experience?
+Still to be born.

 Or perhaps not?

-As one of Pattaya’s leading realtors, our management has been active for some 20 years in and around Pattaya city.
-If you want to meet for some advice or suggestions; why don’t you talk with us?
+As one of Pattaya’s leading realtors, our management has been active for 20 years in and around Pattaya City.

 Author: Mr. KC Cuijpers